 He died at Down House on 19 April 1882.
-His last words were to his family, telling Emma "I am not the least afraid of death-Remember what a good wife you have been to me-Tell all my children to remember how good they have been to me", then while she rested, he repeatedly told Henrietta and Francis "It's almost worth while to be sick to be nursed by you".
-[176]
+His last words were to his family, telling Emma, "I am not the least afraid of death-Remember what a good wife you have been to me-Tell all my children to remember how good they have been to me".
+While she rested, he repeatedly told Henrietta and Francis, "It's almost worthwhile to be sick to be nursed by you".
+[185]